nospaceships/node-os-service/README.md

  * Service not automatically started on boot when under the systemd service (added `WantedBy` attribute to generated systemd unit)
  * Umask not set in system 5 init script

+## Version 1.5.0 - 06/01/2018

+ * Address warnings for 'v8::Value::ToUint32 was declared deprecated'
+ * Override the stdout/stderr handles instead of using the deprecated `__defineGetter__()` function
+ * Specify dependancies when adding a service

 # Roadmap